Most Recent Updates

 Although most studies to date have indicated pregnant women are not more susceptible to infection than the non-pregnant population, a February 2021 study determined the COVID-19 infection rate in pregnant women in Washington State was 70% higher than similarly aged adults, which could not be completely explained by universal screening at delivery.

-Risk of preterm delivery remains inconsistent; while some reports have documented an increased risk of preterm birth, others have not find an association.
-In some reports, cesarean section was performed to improve the mother’s condition, the baby’s condition, or was triggered for other reasons that may not have been related to infection.
+Although risk of preterm delivery remains inconsistent, reports finding an association are becoming more frequent.
+Preterm birth might be caused by changes in the placental circulation induced by the virus that results in fetal distress (and a lack of oxygen, triggering contractions).
+However, in some reports, cesarean section was performed to improve the mother’s condition, the baby’s condition, or was triggered for other reasons that may not have been related to infection.

 According to a November 2020 CDC report, among 3,912 infants born to women with COVID-19, 12.9% were preterm, which is higher than the national estimate of 10.2%.
 Among 610 of those infants with testing results, 16 were positive for COVID-19, primarily those born to women with infection at delivery.
 Eight of those 16 infants were born preterm.

 In a large population-based study published in July 2021, COVID-19 diagnosis increased the risk of preterm birth, particularly among those with medical comorbidities.
-(If the mother's condition deteriorates, preterm birth is often recommended.)
+(If the mother's condition deteriorates, preterm delivery is often recommended.)

 There is also informal and anecdotal reporting of a lack of preterm deliveries overall during the pandemic.
 This phenomenon could be due to women resting more, staying at home, having more familial support, or lack of infections in general, not just COVID-19 (infection is a primary cause of preterm birth).
 There may also be a decrease in preterm induction, usually indicated by HCPs for medical reasons.